Equal employment opportunity policy

 - Disciplinary action, up to and including dismissal, suspension or expulsion, against the person making a complaint of discrimination if, after investigation, the complaint is found to have been malicious or vexatious.

-Disciplinary action may be taken against anyone who retaliates against a person who has made a complaint.[Next: Supporting documents and information]
+Disciplinary action may be taken against anyone who retaliates against a person who has made a complaint.[Next: Supporting resources]